sergelogvinov/proxmox-csi-plugin/docs/faq.md

 The __shared storages__ like nfs, ceph can be migrated between Proxmox nodes automatically.

+## Can I migrate a VM between Proxmox nodes with a PVC?

+Kubernetes has many immutable objects, and PersistentVolumeClaim (PVC) is one of them.
+Theoretically, you can migrate a VM with a PVC if all disk volumes are located on shared storage.

+Plunig requires node labels `topology.kubernetes.io/region` and `topology.kubernetes.io/zone` to be set properly.
+Proxmox CCM (and many other CCMs) uses [Cloud-Provider](https://github.com/kubernetes/cloud-provider.git) framework, which does not support label updates after the node initialization.
+So, you need to update the labels manually after VM migration.

+Make sure that other kubernetes components like CNI can handle the node labels changes.

 ## Create a PV/PVC with already existing disk

 If you have a disk already created in Proxmox, you can use it with the CSI plugin.